The punk part of Johnny Anderson's Autobiography

 [Copyright © Johnny Anderson.
 TX 636 995 Washington DC.
 1995]

 So, after numerous conflicts with my elders, I concluded that the rift between the generations was too vast a chasm for me to bridge.
 It was now time for me to live on my own.
-I was sixteen.
-My parting shot was the long procession of punks tramping up and down the street on moving day.
+I was sixteen and my parting shot was the long procession of punks tramping up and down the street on moving day.
 I’m sure it provided new material for neighborly gossip for weeks to come.

 A bedsit is England is quite common.
 It’s a self contained room within a house.
 More often than not there are other bedsits within the same building.
 In some cases there’s an electric oven within the room but I mainly came across communal kitchens in the many that I visited.
 In my case the landlord lived on the property but most of the time they resided elsewhere.